AlmostInteractive/ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock/README.md

 # ESP32-S3-Box-3-Voice-Assistant-Sensor-Dock

 This config integrates Voice Assistant with the S3 Box 3's sensor dock.
+Full HA integration for everything actionable and adjustable on the device.

 Features:
   - Voice assistant with on-device and in-HA wakeword